Remote contract work for finance professionals.

 About the role

 This role is focused on complex fundraising and capital allocation strategy.
 The client is described as one of the world’s largest companies.
-You will bring expertise in capital markets transactions and sponsor economics to help shape how AI systems handle this domain.
+You’ll bring expertise in capital markets transactions and sponsor economics to help shape how AI systems handle this domain.

 Key responsibilities